How to Not Waste Money on Oracle and SAP Support

 Conclusion

-Even though SAP and Oracle’s software is very expensive, they currently only make a profit on support.
-They aim for 100% profit but fall short — so in the high 80% and low 90%.
-They do not use that revenue to reinvest in very much in the way of software development, and they have shrunken costs enormously to maintain the profitability levels in support that they do have.
+Even though SAP and Oracle’s software is very expensive, they only profit from support.
+They aim for 100% profit but fall short in the high 80% and low 90%.
+They do not use that revenue to reinvest in very much in the way of software development, and they have shrunken costs enormously to maintain their profitability levels.